The Czech Contribution

 The building is dominated by a large open atrium with windows on one side to allow a lot of natural light in.
 Two aircraft; a Zlín Z-526 aerobatics plane and an HC-102 helicopter, are suspended from the atrium ceiling.
 Both aircraft are products of the Czech domestic aviation industry.

-Many of the engines are functional and you may be treated to a guide starting one or more up if you’re at the museum at the right time.
+The main atrium houses steam driven engines and water powered engines.
+Some of the steam and water engines are functional and you may be treated to a guide starting one or more up if you’re at the museum at the right time.

-To the other side of the atrium are two smaller temporary exhibit halls.
+To the other side of the atrium are the displays of optical technologies and computer development.